dhurlburtusa/shortcuts/wordpress/wordpress-questionnaire.md

 ## Questions to get Answered

+* Allow comments?
+  + Moderation?
+  + Deal with Spam?
+  + Configuration?
+    - User must be registered and logged in?
+    - Automatically close comments on articles order than n days?
+    - Break comments into pages?
+    - Be emailed anytime a comment is posted?
+    - Comment is held for moderation?
+    - Comment must be manually approved?
+    - Avatar Type?
+* Allow anyone to register?
+* Site language?
+* Permalinks
+  + Custom Structure: /blog/%postname%/
+* Primarily list of recent blog posts on front page?
-* Display blog post dates in local (relative to site owner) or GMT time?
+* Display blog post dates in local (relative to site owner) time or GMT time?
 * Need a multisite network?
   + A WordPress multisite network allows you to run and manage multiple WordPress sites from a single WordPress installation.